kay-mw/portfolio/README.md

 ### Project Overview

-[AniList](https://anilist.co) is a website that allows users to catalogue, score, and discuss the anime they have watched.
+[AniList](https://anilist.co) is a website that allows users to catalog, score, and discuss the anime they have watched.
 The website is run using the [AniList GraphQL API](https://anilist.gitbook.io/anilist-apiv2-docs/), which is publicly available for use.
-As a user of AniList myself, I wanted to see if I could use this API to extract unique user insights.
-I wanted to create an ETL pipeline that could calculate a users most "popular" and "unpopular" anime take, and display the results to them on a basic web interface.
-This approach was inspired by [Obscurify](https://www.obscurifymusic.com), a website that uses the Spotify API to identify how popular your music taste is based on the obscurity of songs you listen to.
+As an AniList user myself, I wanted to see if I could use this API to extract unique user insights.
+The goal was to create an ETL (Extract, Transform, Load) pipeline that could calculate a user's most "popular" and "unpopular" anime takes, and display the results to them on a basic web interface.
+This approach was inspired by [Obscurify](https://www.obscurifymusic.com), a website that uses the Spotify API to identify how popular your music taste is based on the obscurity of the songs you listen to.

 #### Basic Outline

-1. Create a python script that could extract user anime data as well as the site-wide data for those anime from the Anilist API.
+1. Create a Python script that could extract user anime data and site-wide data for those anime from the AniList API.
-2. Transform this data into a usable format and perform basic analysis to identify the users most "popular" and "unpoplular" anime opinions.
+2. Transform this data into a usable format and perform basic analysis to identify the user's most "popular" and "unpopular" anime opinions.
 3. Upload the data to a cloud SQL database (in this case, Azure).
 4. Create a basic web interface to facilitate this pipeline, including a page where users could enter their ID, and a dashboard page that displays their results.

 ### Step 1: Extract

-As is the case with most data engineering projects, the first step is to figure out how to extract the data you need.
-Prior to this project I had never worked with a GraphQL API before, so the first step was understanding the basics of GraphQL queries, namely the syntax, variables, and navigating the JSON structure.
+The first step was to figure out how to extract the required data.
+Prior to this project, I had never worked with a GraphQL API before, so the first step was understanding the basics of GraphQL queries, namely the syntax, variables, and navigating the JSON structure.
 The AniList API [documentation](https://anilist.gitbook.io/anilist-apiv2-docs/overview/graphql/getting-started) was very helpful in this regard.

-I then constructed my first GraphQL (GQL) query.
+I then constructed my first GraphQL (GQL) query:
 ```
 query ($page: Int, $id: Int!) {
   Page (page: $page) {